sealandd/sealandd/README.md

 Hallo!

 ![](https://files.catbox.moe/gx4ww8.png)
-  My name is kita or late.. or u can call me coat guy
+  My name is kita or late.. or u can call me coat guy...or sealand

 Check out my straw page, atabook and rentry for more info!